ubicomplab/rPPG-Toolbox/README.md

 If you want to test unsupervised signal processing  methods, you can use `python main.py --config_file ./configs/infer_configs/UBFC_UNSUPERVISED.yaml`

-# Examples of Neural Network Training
+# :computer: Examples of Neural Network Training

 Please use config files under `./configs/train_configs`